rishabhy22/Gst_Screens_Assignment/README.md

 # GST Search Screens Assignment

+- Small app to diplay mock gst information written in Flutter framework and using Firebase as serverless backend.

 - As asked in assignment, first screen enables searches for gstin from an api, and second screen shows details fetched using provided gstin.